narkeeso/ember-validator/README.md

   number: null
 });

+var results = creditCard.validate();

-creditCard.validate().get('isValid'); // false
+results.get('isValid'); // false
-creditCard.validate().get('messages'); // ['number is required']
+results.getMsgFor('number'); // 'number is required'

 creditCard.set('number', '4111111111111111');
 creditCard.validate().get('isValid'); // true
 ```

-Add Em.ValidationMixin to any Ember.Object and create a validations with properties to validate and an array of rules defined as strings.
+Add Em.Validator.Support to any Ember.Object and create a validations with properties to validate and an array of rules defined as strings.

 ### Custom Validation